- How is penile cancer treated?

 For advanced tumors, sometimes the penis is removed along with the scrotum (and testicles).
 This operation is called emasculation.
 Since this operation removes the main natural source of the male hormone testosterone, men who have this procedure must take a man-made version of this hormone for the rest of their life.

 Any of these operations can affect a man's self image, as well as his ability to have sexual intercourse.
-For more information, see the section called "What happens after treatment?"
+For more information, see the section "What happens after treatment for penile cancer?"

 Surgery to remove lymph nodes

-Patients with cancers that have invaded deep within the penis (stage T2 or higher) usually need to have some nearby lymph nodes removed to check for cancer spread.
+Patients with cancers that have grown deep within the penis (stage T2 or higher) usually need to have some nearby lymph nodes removed to check for cancer spread.